 Hamburger Bahnhof Museum

 Housed in a former train station, this is the place to visit if you’re into modern and contemporary art.
-It features art from Andy Warhol, Cy Twombly, Robert Rauschenberg, Roy Lichtenstein, Anselm Kiefer and Joseph Beuys.
+It features art from Andy Warhol, Cy Twombly, Robert Rauschenberg, Roy Lichtenstein, Anselm Kiefer, Joseph Beuys, and many other notable artists.

-Built in 1894, the Reichstag has had a tumultuous history — it’s been burned and bombed and abandoned, but it’s been rebuilt and now it serves as the home of Germany’s parliament.
+Dating back to 1894, the Reichstag has had a tumultuous history — it’s been burned, bombed, and abandoned but it’s been rebuilt and now it serves as the home of Germany’s parliament.
 There is a large glass dome at the top that you can climb to get amazing 360-degree views of Berlin and down into where the parliament sits.

 This is the site where the Nazis planned a majority of their crimes between 1933 and 1945.
-The buildings were destroyed during and after the war but were rebuilt as a museum documenting Nazi crimes.
+The buildings were destroyed at the end of the war but were rebuilt as a museum documenting Nazi crimes.